reimandlab/ActivePathways/README.md

 # ActivePathways

-Version 1.0.4 is unstable and will be updated to 1.1.0 on CRAN.
+The development version 1.0.4 on GitHub is currently unstable and will be updated to 1.1.0 on CRAN.

 **January 2022: ActivePathways has been updated to version 1.0.4.
 The package now includes new options to select colors for enrichment maps.
 The updated package has been uploaded to CRAN: https://cran.r-project.org/web/packages/ActivePathways/index.html.**